-- I. CDKN2A targeted variant analysis (81479) for familial atypical multiple mole melanoma (FAMMM) syndrome, also known as melanoma-pancreatic cancer syndrome, is considered medically necessary when: - A. The member/enrollee is 18 years or older, AND - B. One of the following:

-- 1. The member/enrollee has a close relative with a known pathogenic or likely pathogenic variant in CDKN2A, OR - 2.
-A CDKN2A pathogenic or likely pathogenic variant was detected by tumor profiling and germline analysis has not yet been performed. - II.
-CDKN2A targeted variant analysis (81479) for familial cutaneous malignant melanoma is considered investigational for all other indications.
+- I. CDKN2A targeted variant analysis (81479) for familial atypical multiple mole melanoma (FAMMM) syndrome, also known as melanoma-pancreatic cancer syndrome, is considered medically necessary when: - A. The member/enrollee has a close relative with a known pathogenic or likely pathogenic variant in CDKN2A, OR - B. A CDKN2A pathogenic or likely pathogenic variant was identified by tumor profiling in the member/enrollee and germline analysis has not yet been performed. - II.
+CDKN2A targeted variant analysis (81479) for familial atypical multiple mole melanoma (FAMMM) syndrome, also known as melanoma-pancreatic cancer syndrome is considered investigational for all other indications.